Skilljar Dashboard Home Page

 Outcome

-Negative performance signals are surfaced immediately, unfinished work is resumable without search, and insights are one interaction away.
+Negative performance signals are surfaced immediately, unfinished work is resumable in a single click, and insights are one interaction away.

 "I'm excited that leadership can just log in and see completion and enrollment numbers."